Laravel Cheatsheet - Models, Factories, and Database Queries

 Raw Select

-Sometimes you need to do a complicated select query and it may be easier just to write it raw.
+Sometimes you need to do a complicated select query that either has joins, or nexted queries, in which case it may be easier just to write it raw.
 Here is an example:

 $rawSelectQuery =